This week's big question

 - recognize the particular interests/viewpoints of the Ottawa and Chocktaw coming out of the war.

-Questions to consider, and learning activityThe Seven Years War was primarily a European war, but its first shots were fired on the Ohio River.
-Read the issue of the Maryland Gazette from 1754 (see the Primary Sources).
+Questions to consider, and learning activityThe Seven Years War was primarily a European war, but as our secondary source by Fred Anderson shows its first shots were fired in Nova Scotia and in the Ohio River Valley.

 - Discuss how some colonists understood the need for war, the war itself, and their place in the war.